Briton, Australian killed clearing WWII bomb in Solomons

 The charity Norwegian People's Aid (NPA), which is collating a database of unexploded ordnance in the Solomons, confirmed two of its workers were killed.

-It named then as British citizen Stephen "Luke" Atkinson and Australian citizen Trent Lee.
+It named them as British citizen Stephen "Luke" Atkinson and Australian citizen Trent Lee.

 "This is a tragic accident.
 So far, we know that there has been an explosion with fatal consequences," NPA said in a statement.